Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 # Overview - 16S Metabarcoding with Qiime 2
 In this tutorial we'll go over how to use QIIME 2 to analyze metabarcoding data.
-We'll start with an introduction to BASH and overview of how amplicon data is produced.
+We'll start with an introduction to how metabarcoding (aka amplicon) data is produced and an introduction to working in the BASH command-line enviornment.

 ## What is metabarcoding?

+Barcoding - identification (taxonomically/phylogenetically) of an organism by a short section of DNA/RNA.

+Metabarcoding - barcoding of DNA/RNA or eDNA/eRNA in a manner that allows for identification of many taxa within the same sample.

-Isolate Bacteria            |  Extract DNA :-------------------------:|:-------------------------:
+Collect Sample            |  Extract DNA :-------------------------:|:-------------------------:
 ![alt text](https://github.com/Joseph7e/HCGS-Genomics-Tutorial/blob/master/petri.jpg?raw=true)  |  <img src="https://www.cephamls.com/wp-content/uploads/2019/02/DNA-Extraction-Figure-3-22.jpg" width="420">
 <img src="https://github.com/Joseph7e/HCGS-Genomics-Tutorial/blob/master/fragmentation3.png?raw=true" width="800">